bmeme/memento/README.md

     *check*
       Check, for code updates automatically, with the frequency specified via config.

+      Insert *memento schema check* entry into your bash profile in order to automatically execute the command whenever you open a new terminal window.

     *config*
       Manages Memento schema configurations, allowing user to enable/disable